 This got me more points than last year to maintain my All World Athlete (AWA) status (being in the worlds top age group 10%).
 But, more importantly, no cramp for the first time in years.

 Even after the event when Matt was crumpled up with cramp, I was fine.
 I had continued drinking PH 1500 hydration after the event.

 I have never felt so good after an event and, considering the extreme conditions, I was so impressed that I had no cramp at all.
 I 100% believe this was due to my new hydration strategy from Precision Hydration, I did nothing else differently apart from changing up my hydration strategy...

 What was the most useful thing you learned from the info/advice in your personalised hydration plan?

 The most useful thing I learned is that even when you think there is nothing that will help you, you need to remain positive as one day you may find the solution.
-In my case, listening to you guys at PH and deciding to give it a try was a huge moment for me.
+In my case, listening to you guys and deciding to give it a try was a huge moment for me.
 The only way to do it is to follow your personalised hydration strategy to the letter and believe in the process.